Stevdaplumbr/GamesReport-SSRS/README.md

 ---

-## 📚 Example SQL Query I used to show off the first 5 games
+## 📚 SQL Query I used fro the first DataSet in The Report
 ```sql
 SELECT TOP 5 Title, CoverImagePath, ReleaseYear, Developer, Platforms
 FROM Games